 So, to ensure that customers do not judge your brand in the wrong way, here are the mobile app reputation management questions you need to work upon:-

 Brand Relationships (Also termed as Brand Resonance) is the topmost stage of the Keller’s brand equity pyramid and is often considered as the most difficult level to achieve.
-This is because this level shows how deeper bond you have built with your customer at psychological level.
+This is because this level shows how deep a bond you have built with your customer at a psychological level.